openacid/slimarray/README.md

     span[2] has 16*1 nums in it.

 `Seg.OnesCount` caches the total count of "1" in all preceding Seg.SpansBitmap.
-This accelerate locating a Span in the packed field PolyArray.Polynomials .
+This accelerate locating a Span in the packed field SlimArray.Polynomials .

 `Span.width` is the count of numbers stored in this span.
 It does not need to be stored because it can be calculated by counting the "0" between two "1" in